 How to Prep Your Crossbow Before Sighting in for Hunting Season

-Hunting season is around the corner and now is the time to prep your crossbow.
+Hunting season is around the corner and now is the time for crossbow care and prep.
 Ideally you’ve kept your crossbow in a cool, dry place.
-Take your crossbow out of its case and complete the following before sighting in your bow.
+Take it out of its case, and follow these crossbow maintenance tips before sighting in your bow.

 Step 1: Check Your Crossbow's Condition

 Check the crossbow thoroughly for worn, damaged, loose, or missing parts.
-If you find any damage or wear, discontinue use and contact customer support before using.
+If you find any damage or wear, contact customer support before using it again.

 If your bow strings, cables, or serving are worn or frayed, they should be changed by an archery shop professional.
 Before making any changes, check your owner’s manual to ensure you don’t void your warranty.